handokosugiarto/SuperMart_Analysis_2014-2017/README.md

 3. Loyal Customers have increased significantly from 2015 to 2017.
 Total Loyal customers were 290 in 2015 to 677 in 2017, with CAGR 53%.
 These customers are loyal customers that have been ours for more than 1 year.
 TOtal loyal customer's spending has also increased from $203K in 2015 to $695K in 2017 with CAGR 85%, AOV has decline from $227 in 2015 to $219 in 2017 with CAGR -2%.

 ### Regional Comparison

+1. West region have dominated sales revenue from beginning of establishment in 2014 to 2017.
+The sales revenue has been showing increasing trends from $148K in 2014 to $250K in 2017, representing a CAGR 19%.
+Sales revenue growth is driven by an increase in sales volume from 2533 units sold in 2014 to 4270 units sold in 2017, representing a CAGR 19%.